 ||The Entire .NET Code check box overrides all the settings that exclude code from profiling (these settings are explained in Excluding Code From Profiling).

 Entire Script Code

 If this area is selected, AQtime profiles all the routines executed by Microsoft Script Engine.
-Use this area to profile scripts launched by TestComplete, a web browser and other host applications that use this engine.
+Use this area to profile scripts launched by a web browser or another host application that uses this engine.

 If this area is used as a stack area, AQtime includes all the script routines executed by Microsoft Script Engine in the collected stacks.